BrentMRPalmer/CSI4107-A2/README.md

 Transformer models encode sections of text into vectors that capture semantic meaning.
 We tested 36 different transformer models from the `Sentence Transformers` library, obtaining MAP scores in the range of `0.3059` to `0.6289`.

-The transformer from the `Sentence Transformers` library that performed the best with respect to MAP was `all-mpnet-base-v1`, acheiving a score of `0.6289`.
+The transformer from the `Sentence Transformers` library that performed the best with respect to MAP was `all-mpnet-base-v1`, acheiving a **MAP score of 0.6289** and a **P@10 of 0.0927**.
 This model encodes the documents into 768-dimensional dense vectors, allowing it to capture a high level of information.
 The model makes use of the pretrained `microsoft/mpnet-base model`, then fine-tunes it using a dataset consisting of 1 billion sentence pairs.
 The fine-tuning involves trying to predict the corresponding sentence given one of the sentences from a pair and refining based on the cross entropy loss.

-Despite accounting for semantic meaning, the model does not acheive a higher MAP score than in Assignment 1 (`0.6310`).
+Despite accounting for semantic meaning, the model does not acheive a higher MAP score than in Assignment 1 (`0.6310`), and does not achieve a higher precision score than in Assignment 1 (`0.0948`).

 The model trains on text with a maximum word length of 128, while the average number of words of a document in our corpus is approximately 219 words.
 This discrepancy could explain the reduction in performance, since the reranking is optimized for shorter documents than what we provide.

 Overall, sentence transformers do not improve the performance of our system, leading us to look into other types of re-ranking models.

-The **best-performing model** for our submission was `OpenMatch/cocodr-large-msmarco`, achieving a **MAP score of 0.6580** and **P@10 of 0.0927**.
+The **best-performing model** for our submission was `OpenMatch/cocodr-large-msmarco`, achieving a **MAP score of 0.6580** and a **P@10 of 0.0927**, which is a higher MAP score than in Assignment 1 (`0.6310`), but slightly lower precision score than in Assignment 1 (`0.0948`).
 The model is based on the BERT-large architecture, comprising 24 transformer layers with a hidden size of 1024, totaling approximately 335 million parameters.
 This deep architecture enables the model to capture intricate patterns and relationships within text data.

 The model was pretrained on the BEIR corpus using Continuous Contrastive Learning (COCO).
 This method involves treating sequences from the same document as positive pairs and sequences from different documents as negative pairs, enhancing the model's ability to discern subtle semantic differences.
 Subsequently, the model was fine-tuned on the MS MARCO dataset employing implicit Distributionally Robust Optimization (iDRO).
 This technique dynamically adjusts the training focus on different query clusters, ensuring the model remains robust across various data distributions and performs well even on underrepresented query types.